Azure/azure-linux-extensions/Diagnostic/README.md

 - CentOS 6.5 and higher
 - Oracle Linux 6.4.0.0.0 and higher
 - openSUSE 13.1 and higher
-- SUSE Linux Enterprise Server 11 SP3 and higher
+- SUSE Linux Enterprise Server 12 and higher (SLES 11 SP4 support will be added back in the next release.
+The source code comment should have been updated)

 ## Debug